Roots and Radishes

 Now for a really important part: the salted maple butter almonds.
 They're ridiculously easy, and they add so much flavor!
 Try not to eat all of them before they make it to the salad, because I did that, and I was a little sad when I my salad didn't have any on top.
 And because of my lack of self-control.
 Oy.
 Need to work on that.

 Anyway, these babies are easy.
-Simply heat a couplet tablespoons of butter over medium heat, drizzle a couple teaspoons of maple syrup in there, along with a generous dash of salt.
+Simply heat a couple tablespoons of butter over medium heat, drizzle a couple teaspoons of maple syrup in there, along with a generous dash of salt.
 Swirl that around in the pan for a minute or two until the butter is completely melted and the mixture is hot (but not boiling).
 Toss on about ¾ cup of slivered almonds, and sauté until fragrant, stirring occasionally and making sure they're evenly coated by the maple-butter-salt mixture.
 Once the almonds are done (a few minutes), remove them from heat and let them cool for a few minutes.
 This allows them to crisp up before they go into the salad, and you'll end up with that salty, maple-y, buttery crunch.

 Other than that, this salad is incredibly simple and versatile.
 The dressing is all-purpose and would be good with anything -- I like to shake up the dressing ingredients in a mason jar or throw them into a blender to really emulsify it.